DoublEffe/educations/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage

-A you can se the page is divided in two section the map and the search bar.
+A you can se the page present itself with a navbar with two option map and a search bar.

 ### Map